-This is the website I use to share my love of maths with everyone else.
+I'm Mahika Nair, I'm 17 years old and this is the website I use to share my love of maths with everyone else.
 I remember when I was younger, I’d write square roots and algebraic equations and numerical sequences on my bed sheets in invisible ink at night when I was bored and couldn’t sleep.
 My mum found out I was doing it a bit after I started and I thought she was going to be furious.
 But she encouraged me to do it, saying that it was clear that this is my passion.
 Since then I have pursued maths by taking extra classes and studying for the additional maths GCSE along with my others.
-I also plan on taking maths and further maths for my A-levels.
+I am also currently taking maths and further maths as part of my A-levels.

 I love maths because it is how we make sense of the world around us.
 Everything boils down to math: music is pure math, physics is pure math e.t.c.
 It allows us to understand how the universe functions, solve problems and make accurate predictions about the future.
 There is no good or bad solution, for the most part.
 It is either right or wrong.
 The absolute nature of math helps to give us a solid foundation in a world that can seem chaotic, random and cold.
 For example, if you approach a math problem, in the same way, you will get the same answer each and every time.
 Contrast that with people, who can react wildly different under the same circumstances, even the same person on a different day.
 I love that math is so reliable - it is tangible, real and absolute.
 “In an uncertain world, it’s nice to know some things never change.” - Unknown.